centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 This file can now be read by the import command.

-With this, you can also build your own CLAPI command file if you know the straightforward syntax.
+With this, you can also build your own CLAPI command file if you know the syntax.

 For instance: